-High speed steel is very commonly used in tooling applications.
-They are complex iron-base alloys and may include some combination of carbon, chromium, vanadium, molybdenum and tungsten.
-Many of the alloys carried by Griggs Steel feature at least some tungsten content.
+High speed steels are complex iron-base alloys and may include some combination of carbon, chromium, vanadium, molybdenum and tungsten.
+Some of these are referred to as “Tungsten high speed steel”.

 Types of Tungsten High Speed Steel